-- After break If the breaker pockets any balls on the break, the breaker's group of balls (solids or stripes) is determined by the majority that person pocketed on the break, if the same number of each is made, the table is still open.
+\After break - If the breaker pockets any balls on the break, the breaker's group of balls (solids or stripes) is determined by the majority they made, if the same number of each is made the table is still open.
 In an open table situation, any ball but the 8 ball can be hit first in any combination shot.
 Once solids or stripes are determined for a player, only their respective balls (solids or stripes) can be struck first in a combination shot.
-The 8 ball can be used in any combination shot, just not struck first. - 6.3 Scratch or foul on break - If a player scratches or otherwise fouls on the break, the opponent places the cue ball anywhere behind the Head Spot (known as the Break Box) for the next shot., or having the balls re racked and being awarded the break (without the opponent being on one foul). - 6.4 Break Box The cue ball must be placed anywhere behind the C-line and between the two non-center rail markers on the short rail.
+The 8 ball can be used in any combination shot, just not struck first.

+6.3 Scratch or foul on break - If a player scratches or otherwise fouls on the break, the opponent has ball in hand (with the original shooter on one foul), or having the balls re racked and being awarded the break (without the opponent being on one foul).

+6.4 Break Box - The cue ball must be placed anywhere behind the C-line and between the two non-center rail markers on the short rail.

 If the shooter jumps any object ball off the table it is a foul and the incoming player is awarded the choice explained in item 6.3.
 If the eight ball jumps the table on the break it is a loss of game for the breaker.